ServiceNowDevProgram/Hacktoberfest/README.md

 - You must make four approved pull-requests between October 1 and October 31, 2022.
 - These four pull-requests can be spread out across multiple projects or can all be for one project.
-- From experience, you are more likely to get the t-shirt size you want the earlier you complete the goal!
-So get to work!

 ## Code-Snippets